shakes76/PatternFlow/recognition/VQVAE_44310776/README.md

 |:--:|
 | Figure 3.
 Reconstruction samples from the OASIS Brain MRI dataset. |

 Once the model is trained, the discrete latent space can be sampled from to generate new images as illustrated in Figure 4.
 This is done using an autoregressive model.
-This implementation uses the same network as the authors - [PixelCNN](https://arxiv.org/abs/1606.05328) - but using an RNN or a Transformer is possible too.
+This implementation uses the same network as the authors - [PixelCNN [3]](https://arxiv.org/abs/1606.05328) - but using an RNN or a Transformer is possible too.
 This model is used to generate latent representations, rather than images themselves, which are decoded to produce an image.
 This approach is much faster than gererating images pixel-by-pixel.

 | ![generation.png](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/0f22d1a8-a53a-415e-91da-dba0ddc2544c/Untitled.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAT73L2G45O3KS52Y5%2F20211027%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20211027T003051Z&X-Amz-Expires=86400&X-Amz-Signature=6dbe9a641b13480ec0270a10d4fb004a9aea15f1e56ba8f713f932ae8ae4f060&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Untitled.png%22) |
 |:--:|